Hayley Reichardt

 Hayley Marie Reichardt (born April 27, 1999) is an American weightlifter.
-She is a three-time medalist, including two gold medals, at the Pan American Weightlifting Championships.
+She is a four-time medalist, including two gold medals, at the Pan American Weightlifting Championships.

 Career

-She competed at the 2019 Junior World Weightlifting Championships held in Suva, Fiji where she won the bronze medal in the women's 49 kg event.
+Reichardt competed at the 2019 Junior World Weightlifting Championships held in Suva, Fiji where she won the bronze medal in the women's 49 kg event.
 She also won the bronze medal in the women's 49 kg Clean & Jerk event.

-She won the silver medal in her event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
+Reichardt won the silver medal in her event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
 She won the gold medal in her event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador and the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.

 She won the bronze medal in the women's 49 kg Clean & Jerk event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+A few months later, Reichardt won the silver medal in her event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+She also won the silver medal in the Snatch and Clean & Jerk events.

+Reichardt competed in the women's 49 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.